PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 #### Linear current

-**This algorithm is essentially a single iteration of [Iterative Current](calculations.md#iterative-current).** It will be more accurate when most of the load/generation types resemble constant current.
-For same reasons mentioned in [Iterative Current](calculations.md#iterative-current), batch calculations here will be faster because matrix prefactorization is possible.
+**This algorithm is essentially a single iteration of [Iterative Current](calculations.md#iterative-current).** It will be a better approximation when most of the load/generation types resemble constant current.
+Similar to [Iterative Current](calculations.md#iterative-current), batch calculations like timeseries, here will also be faster.
+The reason is the same that the Y bus matrix does not change across batches and the same factorization would be used.

 In practical grids most loads and generations correspond to the constant power type.
 Linear current would give a better approximation than [Linear](calculations.md#linear) in such case.
 This is because we approximate the load as current instead of impedance.
 There is a correlation in voltage error of approximation with respect to the actual voltage for all approximations.
 They are most accurate when the actual voltages are close to 1 p.u. and the error increases as we deviate from this level.